 These are some very saturated niche examples.
-I advise you to change your niche/topic if you are falling under these topics unless you have 100+ good quality blog posts.
+I advise you to change your niche/topic if you fall under these topics unless you have atleast 50+ good-quality blog posts.
 Always go with the micro-niche and don’t mix so many topics in a single blog or website.

-It’s actually very difficult to rectify the exact issue if you got this policy violation error.
-Most of the time they explained the issue such as:
+It’s actually complicated to rectify the exact issue if you got this policy violation error.
+Most of the time, they explained the issue such as:

 - Valuable inventory: no content

 - Valuable inventory: scraped content

 These are common Adsense errors.
 I have explained how to fix these specific Adsense errors; I have linked all the articles to fix those errors I mentioned above.